Del Williams

-Delano Roger Williams (November 9, 1945 – November 30, 1984) was an American football offensive guard in the National Football League.
-He was drafted by the New Orleans Saints in the third round of the 1967 NFL Draft.
+Delano Roger Williams (November 9, 1945 – November 30, 1984) was an American professional football offensive guard in the National Football League (NFL).
+He was drafted by the New Orleans Saints in the third round of the 1967 NFL/AFL draft.
 He played college football at Florida State.

 Williams is a member of Florida State's All-Time Team.

 Williams died of amyotrophic lateral sclerosis (ALS or sometimes referred to as Lou Gehrig's disease).